Topics Overview¶

 On material of session 13.05

-In this lab, we’ll expand the functionality of the chatbot built at the last lab to connect it to user-specific information.
+In this lab, we’ll start expanding the functionality of the chatbot built at the last lab to connect it to user-specific information.
+In this first part, we’ll preprocess our custom data for further retrieval.

 Reading: